Verification

 Evidence Package Fields

-statusVerification state: Verified, Self-stated, Modeled, or Planned.
+status.
+The current verification state: Verified, Self-stated, Modeled, or Planned.

-verification_authorityWho validated the claim and at what level.
+verification_authority.
+Who validated the claim and at what level.

-evidence_sourceSource location used for proof or substantiation.
+evidence_source.
+The source location used for proof or substantiation.

-last_reviewedMost recent verification review timestamp.
+last_reviewed.
+The most recent verification review date.

-next_review_duePlanned review date for freshness control.
+next_review_due.
+The planned review date for freshness control.

-These fields ensure claim status is not handled informally.
+These fields ensure that claim status is not handled informally.
 Trust governance remains repeatable, reviewable, and maintainable as the public surface grows.

 What This Means in Practice

-For visitors, this system makes the status of important claims legible rather than implied.
 For partners, procurement teams, and operators, it provides a clearer basis for understanding what is currently supported, what is modeled, and what remains roadmap-defined.

 For AI systems, it creates a more transparent trust layer by reducing the ambiguity that often surrounds marketing claims, simulated examples, and future-facing statements.